frdel/agent-zero/docs/installation.md

    If you update manually, beware: save your .env file with the API keys, and look for new dependencies in requirements.txt.
 If any changes are made in the updated version, you have to execute this command inside the a0 conda env after activating it:

       pip install -r requirements.txt

+# How to create executable files for Agent Zero in Windows, macOS and Linux
+Two scripts allows you to easily create executable files for Windows, macOS and Linux, including all the necessary dependencies to run Agent Zero without the need for Python, Conda, or additional steps:
+1. **Navigate to Bundle folder:** Navigate to /agent-zero/bundle.
+2. **Run the script:** Run the bundling of Agent Zero by running `macos_bundle.sh` (macOS and Linux) or `windows_bundle.bat` (Windows) in your terminal window.
+The process usually takes about 2 to 5 minutes depending on the platform.
+3. **Edit your Files:** Now you can configure API keys and edit `initialize.py` for [Choosing Your LLMs](#choosing-your-llms).
+4. **Run Agent Zero:** Run Agent Zero by running the .exe file just created (Windows), or by running `./agent-zero` in your terminal window.

+- ⚠️ **IMPORTANT:** The 2 scripts will create executable files valid only for the machine where they are run.

+If you want to run Agent Zero on another machine, you will need to run the scripts on that machine as well to have executable files.

 ## Conclusion
 After following the instructions for your specific operating system, you should have Agent Zero successfully installed and running.
 You can now start exploring the framework's capabilities and experimenting with creating your own intelligent agents.
 If you encounter any issues during the installation process, please consult the Troubleshooting section of this documentation or refer to the Agent Zero community for assistance.